Fears raised after 200 partying teens trash Inverleith Park

-Hundreds of teenagers have been meeting up for parties in Inverleith Park, sparking fears ahead of Bonfire Night.
+Hundreds of teenagers have been meeting up for parties in a Stockbridge park, sparking fears ahead of Bonfire Night.

 About 200 15 and 16-year-olds from all over the city are thought to have converged on Inverleith Park just over a week ago, triggering the alarm.